FelipeTaiarol/elixir_event_sourcing/README.md

 It receives the request context and arguments and it creates an instance of that Entity.

-ps: **context** has always a hardcoded for now.
+ps: **context** has always a hardcoded value for now.
 It will have information such as the userId and the requestId in the future.

 **def get(entity, context) when is_pid(entity)**.